stfc/aiida-mlip/docs/source/user_guide/calculations.rst

 Molecular Dynamics calculation
 ------------------------------

-A `MD` Calculation represents a `Calcjob` object within the AiiDA framework.
+An `MD` Calculation represents a `Calcjob` object within the AiiDA framework.

 Usage